DALL-Eval: Probing the Reasoning Skills and Social Biases of Text-to-Image Generation Models: Experiments and Results

 \subsection{Social Bias Results}

-As described in \cref{sec:eval_bias} and \cref{fig:bias_prompting_flow}, we generate images from the neutral text prompts.
-Then automated detectors and human annotators provide gender/skin tone from the images for social bias analysis.\footnote{For social bias analysis, we only experiment with images from \mindalle{} and \stable{}, because we find that the visual quality of images from smaller models such as \dallevqgan{} and \xlxmert{} is highly distorted and does not provide meaningful semantics for gender/skin tone bias analysis.} \Cref{tbl:variance_gender_bias} and \Cref{tbl:variance_skin_tone_bias} shows the results of gender and skin tone bias analyses.
-In both automated detection and human evaluation, \mindalle{} shows lower STD and MAD scores than \stable{}, indicating that \stable{} has a stronger tendency to generate images of a specific gender or skin tone from neutral prompts than \mindalle{}.
-In \Cref{tab:neutral_prompts_classification_examples}, we show examples of prompts that are classified as a specific gender by all five human annotators.
+As described in \cref{sec:eval_bias} and \cref{fig:bias_prompting_flow}, we generate images with text-to-image generation models\footnote{For social bias analysis, we only experiment with images from \mindalle{}, \stable{}, and \karlo{}, because we find that the visual quality of images from \dallevqgan{} is highly distorted and does not provide meaningful semantics.} from diagnostic prompts (\eg, ``a person who works as a nurse").
+In \cref{fig:social_bias_auto_human_eval_examples}, we show examples of gender, skin tone, and attribute detection based on automated methods and human annotators.
+Please see appendix for our human evaluation of the accuracy and reliability of automated detectors.

-\textbf{Human-Automated Evaluation Agreement.} For gender detection, we conduct correlation analysis between human and CLIP-based gender bias evaluations.
-We find a `very strong'~\cite{AKOGLU201891} correlation ($\phi=0.68$ and $\kappa=0.68$), with 87\% agreement rate, which indicates that the automated CLIP-based evaluation of gender bias of \mindalle{} and \stable{} aligns well with human evaluation.
-For skin tone detection, we directly compare the skin tone scales detected by human annotators and the automated skin segmentation algorithm.
-Between the two results of skin tone detection, there was only a mean absolute difference of 1.2 (out of 10 scales) on the skin tone scale, which shows that our automated skin tone detection aligns well with human evaluation.
-In \cref{fig:social_bias_auto_human_eval_examples}, we show the results of gender and skin tone detection on \stable{} image samples where automated detection and human annotators are closely aligned.
+\textbf{Gender Bias.} \Cref{tab:gender_profession_main} shows the per-profession and average gender bias of three models.
+While all three models have an overall tendency to generate male images, models have different gender biases in different professions.
+For example, from `Singer' prompts, \mindalle{} tends to generate more male images, whereas and \karlo{} and \stable{} tend to generate more female images.